uf-reef-avl/dubins_path/README.md

  <a name="Usage"/>
 ## Usage

-Dubins Path Test should be executed as a node using a ROS launchfile and paired with a rosvrpn node.
+Dubins Path should be executed as a node using a ROS launchfile and paired with a rosvrpn or Gazebo node.
 Then the **rosvrpn position topic** and the **dubins path published velocity topic** should be remapped to match the dubins path's subscriber "pose" and the dubins path's publisher "velocity publisher".
 For example,

 ```xml
  <node pkg="ros_vrpn_client" name="vrpn_node" type="ros_vrpn_client" args="_vrpn_server_ip:=192.168.1.104" required="true" >